mdhuria6/DeepDoodle/README.md

 DeepDoodle is an Agentic AI framework that transforms natural language stories into illustrated, style-consistent comic panels.

 ---
+## 📜 Abstract:
+In today’s visually driven digital culture, many rich narratives ranging from ancient folk tales to personal memories and imaginative ideas often remain confined to text, limiting their reach and experiential impact.
+Enabling users to visualize these stories as immersive visual narratives can inspire creativity, preserve cultural heritage, and engage younger, media savvy audiences.
+We introduce an agentic AI framework that transforms such rich texts into fully illustrated, style-consistent comic panels, enabling end-to-end visual storytelling from natural language.
+The system accepts user-provided inputs including the story, genre, artistic style, and desired panel count.
+In the absence of any of these, dedicated agents automatically infer the narrative mood, assign thematic tags, suggest a visual style, and segment the story into coherent scenes.
+The architecture is composed of modular agents orchestrated using LangChain responsible for metadata extraction, narrative decomposition, prompt engineering, and image generation.
+Leveraging LLMs, Stable Diffusion XL, the system generates and stylizes story panels based on detailed visual prompts.
+These panels are composed with consistency in character identity and setting maintained throughout the narrative.
+Designed with modularity and extensibility in mind, the framework supports multilingual storytelling, artistic style adaptation, and scalable deployment.
+Potential applications span digital storytelling, education, visual media, and cultural preservation.

+---

 ## 🔧 Project Structure